cs-ed/edtech-plan-krihud/README.md

     * WiFi connected

-  * 20 foot HDMI cord
+  * 20 foot HDMI cord(The TV can connect wirelessly however I use a microphone during my regular class and the signals interfer so I have hardwired my computer to the TV)

 ### Application